 What to expect when visiting the dental practice.

-When you visit the practice some of these measures will be noticeable to you.
+When you visit the practice some of the measures we have put in place will be noticeable to you.
 We ask for your patience and understanding, as we all try to work our way through this period.
 Guidance is changing rapidly, and we have systems in place to make sure we are up to date.
 The following information may change from when you receive this email, to when you visit us, but hopefully you will find it useful.
 If you have any worries or concerns please feel free to contact us and our staff will do their best to answer your questions.

 If you or anyone in your household develop symptoms: